kshv195/Hadoop_Session2_Assignment7/README.md

 # Hadoop_Session2_Assignment7

-dataset_Session_14.txt is used to do the given tasks in hive
+dataset_Session_14.txt is used to do the given tasks in hive,

 10-01-1990,123112,10